Deeshal-H/fantasypl-etl-pipeline/README.md

-# Fantasy Premier League ETL Project
+# Fantasy Premier League ETL Pipeline Project

 ## Objective
 The objective of this data engineering project is to create analytical datasets from the Fantasy Premier League API and present this data on a reporting dashboard.